Dr Wendy Ugolini

 - Co-Founder, Second World War Studies Network (Scotland)

 Affiliated research centres

-Dr Ugolini would be delighted to hear from students interested in undertaking PhD research in the social and cultural history of Second World War Britain; migrant identities in Britain during the two world wars; gender identities in Britain during the two world wars and the cultural memory of war.
+Dr Ugolini would be delighted to hear from students interested in undertaking PhD research in the social, cultural and military history of Second World War Britain; migrant identities in Britain during the two world wars; gender identities in Britain during the two world wars and the cultural memory of war.

 External Reviewer, MLitt Humanities Programme, University of Dundee (2020)

 External Examiner, Liverpool John Moores University (2014 - 2018 )

 Advisory Board, ‘Mixing It’ AHRC project in collaboration with Imperial War Museum North (2015 - 2016)